Monitoring and Evaluation

 - Does it contain clear targets which are measurable?

-- Does it spell out what we will regard as a success?
+- Does it describe clearly what we will regard as a success?

 How to do it – Monitoring

 There are various methods for collecting the information you need.
 Which you choose will depend on what you are trying to monitor.
-However you collect information, you should:
+With any method of collecting information, you should:

 - be consistent: your data will only be useful if you have collected it systematically